shipuicom/core/documents/editor-handover.md

   3k blocks, typing/Enter/undo at depth, model-side select-all copy, small docs stay fully mounted.

+- Component-block `attrs` are untrusted: pasted/loaded HTML can instantiate any registered block with arbitrary `data-sh-attrs`, and the sanitizer round-trips them as opaque JSON by design.
+The contract (documented on `BaseComponentBlockBehavior`) is that block authors validate attrs — types/ranges checked, URL schemes allowlisted, never fed to `innerHTML`.

 ## Traps (hard-won; do not rediscover)

 - **Native scroll anchoring vs window splices**: swapping spacer padding for